Wednesday, December 29, 2021

 The Worst Day

-In the mid 90s, I was a patrolman on the south end of Caddo Parish, on day shift.
+In the early 90s, I was a patrolman on the south end of Caddo Parish, on day shift.
 We changed shifts every four months, and it was early in the rotation.
 After 8 months on evenings and midnights, day shift was a welcome respite.
 A normal day started quiet and got increasingly busy until it was often hard to get off by 1:30 pm, but it was still better than the bedlam of evenings and midnights.
 Patrolmen on day shift go to lunch as early as possible to avoid being interrupted.
 One beautiful Friday in late spring, I got through lunch with no problem, and it looked like it would be quiet all day.
 The sky was blue and the sunshine warm, but with less than an hour to go, things changed.
 The radio blared, “Signal 53, Highway 171 at Bledsoe Road.”

 I was ten miles away and drove up from the south past Keithville School.
 Bison Tractor was on the corner of the intersection of Bledsoe Road and 171.
 Across the street was a church.
 Bledsoe dead ends into LA 171, a divided highway with a median.
 When I pulled up, Fire District 6 was already there.
 In the middle of the intersection was a four door sedan with all four doors standing open.
 The car had been been struck on the driver’s side with great impact and spun around backward.
 The back glass was shattered, and a baby seat was hanging half way out of it.
 Behind the car, two firemen were doing CPR on an infant.